 The Analysis

-Each year Immigration allocates a set number of invitations to each State and Territory government for their own Migration Programs.
+Each year Immigration allocates a set number of places to each State and Territory government for their own Migration Programs.
 These allocations cover both the permanent Subclass 190 Skilled Nominated visa, and the provisional Subclass 491 Skilled Work Regional – State Nominated visa.

 The allocations limit the number of applicants that can be invited to apply by any State or Territory in each financial year.

-The 2025-26 planning level for this visa was 33,000.
+The 2025-26 planning level for each of these visas was 33,000.

 This means that there were 25,500 additional places in the 491 State Nominated Regional program that could not be used by a State/Territory government.